 Wayne Law's client clinics are directed by full-time expert faculty members and help bridge the gap between theory and practice.
 Located on or close to campus and offered for credit, our clinics provide hands-on casework to law students while simultaneously assisting residents of the Detroit metropolitan community.

-Internships and externships are available for ungraded course credits for J.D. students in good academic standing who have satisfactorily completed the first year, including legal writing.
+Externships are available for ungraded course credits for J.D. students in good academic standing who have satisfactorily completed the first year, including legal writing.

 Fellowships are also available.